vykiiTor/kata-task-manager-Ferret/README.md

 # Instructions

-* Use the TDD rules as close as possible to implement the above specifications.
+* Follow the TDD rules as close as possible to implement the above specifications.

 * Use an iterative process - going through the following steps, in order: